 🤔 What Is An Apple Turnover?

 An apple turnover is a sweet, pastry-filled dessert that is popular in many countries around the world.
-It consists of a crisp, flaky crust typically filled with sliced apples, sugar, and cinnamon, then baked until delicious and golden.
+It consists of a crisp, flaky crust that is typically filled with sliced apples, sugar, and cinnamon, and then baked until delicious and golden.
 Some recipes also include a drizzle of icing or a dusting of powdered sugar on top.

 ✋ Be sure to double check all packaging for allergens. ✋

 - Butter - Block butter rather than a spread is best for this recipe.
-For dairy free options see variations below.
+For dairy-free options see variations below.

 - Cinnamon - This aromatic spice adds a sweet, spicy flavour to the apple filling.
 Apples and cinnamon are a match made in heaven.

 - Egg - Used to seal the pastry together and also as an egg wash to give the pastry that golden brown colour once baked.
-For an egg free option see the variation section below.
+For an egg-free option see the variation section below.

 - Lemon Juice - This adds an undertone of tartness, which helps balance out the sweet flavour.
 Use fresh lemon juice as it has a totally different flavour to the bottled stuff.